21 Unmissable Things to do in Wroclaw, Poland

 What more could you ask from a view?
 You can see why the city can remind you of Italy’s beauty.
 Stunning architecture and vibrant buildings are present wherever you look.
 While the tower of 200+ steps takes a little while to climb, it suffices to say that the view is most definitely worth it.

-And as you’re at the Garrison Church, why not have a look around?
-Free to enter whether you pay for entrance to the viewing tower or not, the church’s interior is awe-inspiring in itself.
+And while you’re at the Garrison Church, why not have a look around?
+The church’s interior is awe-inspiring in itself, and it is free to enter, whether you pay for entrance to the viewing tower or not.

 Have a moment of silence away from the famous old town and market to enjoy the columns and artistry for free.